Mahadev001/ML_Projects/README.md

 I am a double master's graduate in engineering and an alumni of Washington State University, Nanyang Technological University and Indian Institute of Technology.
 In order to showcase my data science skills and a deep passion towards Data science, machine learning and artificial intelligence,  I have undertaken several machine learning projects and would like to share my work.

 ### NOTE:
-i.
-This repository as well as page would be frequently updated with new projects or updates. ii.
-For downloading or cloning the project folders please visit the [repository](https://github.com/Mahadev001/Mahadev-Upadhyayula.git) iii.
+* i.
+This repository as well as page would be frequently updated with new projects or updates.
+* ii.
+For downloading or cloning the project folders please visit the [repository](https://github.com/Mahadev001/Mahadev-Upadhyayula.git)
+* iii.
 Also, to view the source code files in the repossitory itself, use the 'ipynb' files in the project folders.

 ## Tools you'll need
--Python.
+* -Python.
 Python 3 is the best option.
--IPython and the Jupyter Notebook.
+* -IPython and the Jupyter Notebook.
 (FKA IPython and IPython Notebook.)
--Some scientific computing packages:
+* -Some scientific computing packages:
-                            --> numpy
+    * numpy

-                            --> pandas
+    * pandas

-                            --> scikit-learn
+    * scikit-learn

-                            --> matplotlib
+    * matplotlib

-                            --> seaborn
+    * seaborn

-                            --> spacy
+    * spacy

-                            --> scipy
+    * scipy

-                            --> tensorflow
+    * tensorflow

-                            --> Theano
+    * theano

 ## Machine Learning Projects
 In order to showcase diverse machine learning concepts, I have done following machine learning projects which emphasize on anomaly detection, natural language processing and other machine learning concepts